 Analyze the SQL performance impact of SQL tuning and other system changes by using SQL Performance Analyzer.

-To learn how to use SQL Performance Analyzer, see Oracle Database Real Application Testing User's Guide.
+To learn how to use SQL Performance Analyzer, see Oracle Database Testing Guide.

 Repeat these steps until all high-load SQL statements are tuned for greatest efficiency.

-This section lists and describes common performance problems found in Oracle databases.
-By following the Oracle performance method, you should be able to avoid these problems.
+This section lists and describes common performance problems found in databases.
+By following the Oracle performance method, you should be able to avoid these problems in an Oracle Database instance.
 If you experience these problems, then repeat the steps in the Oracle performance method, as described in "Using the Oracle Performance Method", or consult the appropriate section that addresses these problems: